raganwald-deprecated/homoiconic/2010/10/vc_without_m.md

 We've had a brief look at two separate architecture patterns: The separation of domain logic from application logic, and the implementation of an application using the model-view-controller ("MVC") pattern.
 We've looked more closely at implementing domain logic in a RESTful domain logic server and implementing the UI in an MVC application server with models replaced by proxies.

-We've also seen that the application can be implemented as a single page interface in Javascript.
+We've also seen that the application can be implemented as a single page interface in JavaScript.
 In simple, coarse-grained cases, SPI applications can forgo models and tightly couple the controllers to the domain logic server in (¬M)VC style.
 Applications that are fine-grained and resemble desktop applications rather than web applications should prefer PVC style.

 ---